TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Introduction

 \section{Introduction}

-Navigation systems are highly demanded for robustly localizing robots and self-driving cars in complex outdoor scenes.
-Global Positioning System (GPS) is a common solution, which is based on ultra-long range wireless transmission.
-One kind of alternative methods is to sense the surroundings of agents by LiDARs or RGB cameras and perform localization utilizing these data.
-Early methods~\cite{li2010location,liu2017efficient,liu2019stochastic} mainly rely on images and have achieved inspiring results.
-However, compared with point clouds from LiDAR sensors, images from RGB cameras are more sensitive to change of illumination caused by different environments, which may lead to significant performance degradation under certain circumstances~\cite{uy2018pointnetvlad}.
-To alleviate this problem, more and more works~\cite{uy2018pointnetvlad,zhang2019pcan,sun2020dagc,liu2019lpd,komorowski2021minkloc3d,zhou2021ndt} began to focus on 3D point cloud based place recognition due to the inherent invariance of point clouds.
+Navigation systems are essential for robots and self-driving cars to accurately localize themselves in complex outdoor scenes, which commonly depend on Global Positioning System (GPS).
+When GPS signal is not available, an alternative method is to sense, monitor, and gather the surrounding information of agents, such as the geometry of the buildings and roads, from depth sensors or RGB cameras, and then perform localization by recognizing the current place.
+Compared with point clouds obtained from depth sensors, images taken from RGB cameras are more sensitive to illumination changes, which may lead to significant performance degradation \cite{uy2018pointnetvlad}.
+To alleviate this problem, more and more works~\cite{uy2018pointnetvlad,zhang2019pcan,sun2020dagc,liu2019lpd,komorowski2021minkloc3d,zhou2021ndt} began to focus on place recognition based on 3D point clouds due to their inherent invariance to illumination.